My name is Kevin Greenspon. I'm from Los Angeles and run a record/tape/CD label called Bridgetown Records. This is my new record:

-I'm writing about a 82 day U.S. tour I did a couple of months ago on here and the posts are tagged "tour blog."
+I was writing about a 82 day U.S. tour I did a couple of months ago on here but never finished writing: "tour blog."

 I will have a split 12” LP with Former Selves, 7”, 9 new Bridgetown tapes and new visual projections.
 Absolutely NO town is off-limits, I’m down to come play and hang with anyone, ANYwhere.
 Small shows or strange situations welcome.
 We don’t want to play bars and don’t really feel comfortable in ‘legit’ venues.
 Living rooms, DIY spaces, warehouses, basements, art galleries, anything different is awesome and we can accommodate any circumstance.
 All you have to do is contact me!